Dick's hat trick leads Cabell Midland past Woodrow

 While the Knights had a stable of skilled players, their speed advantage was evident as well with a few early goals coming on breakaways.

-“We have a really young back line,” Agnor said.
+“We have a really young back line,” Woodrow head coach Julie Agnor said.
 “They’re still trying to learn the team and their positions, so It’s pretty tricky.
 We didn’t have as much pressure on them as I would’ve liked or we needed.
 But they really used their speed to push through and that really got us.”

 The speed advantage was on display early as Charles consistently found herself streaking down the right side of the pitch, getting quality shots on the goal.
 She eventually capitalized, nailing a header in the 8th minute, giving Midland a 1-0 lead.